OpenFn/docs/docs/migration/automated-migration.md

 ---
-title: Self-Guided Migration
+title: Automate Migration
-sidebar_label: Self-Guided Migration
+sidebar_label: Automate Migration
-slug: /self-guided-migration
 ---

-You can use our `export and deploy` functionality to self-migrate your existing project from v1 to v2.
+You can use our `export and deploy` functionality to self-migrate your existing OpenFn project configuration from v1 to v2.
 This guide walks you through the steps.

-### Automated Migration Overview
+### Automating migration of your OpenFn v1 Project to v2

 You can export your existing project configuration containing the jobs and triggers from v1, then use the OpenFn